What’s the best way to learn about needlepoint yarn?

 And any time I use cotton thread, I love the soft cotton colours from DMC.

-If you have a preference for a certain yarn manufacturer, I will gladly work with your colours... as long as the colour range and yarn quality do not jeopardize the final design or the finished embroidery.
+I will gladly work with your favourite yarns... as long as the colour range and yarn quality do not jeopardize the final design or the finished embroidery.

 Different manufacturers have different lengths of yarns to make up a skein or hank.